GianatiempoJulian/myHG/README.md

 # myHG

 - This is a website for Dragon Ball HG Gashapon collectors.
-But, the main reason for create this project is just practise my PHP abilities, plus HTML, CSS and my first steps with JS.
+But, the main reason for create this project is just practise my PHP and SQL abilities, plus HTML, CSS and my first steps with JS.

 - Project Trello's: https://trello.com/b/5I7CaZ5N/myhg